pxhhappy/Brucella_VF/README.md

 # Brucella_VF (based on ABRicate)

-Mass screening of contigs for antimicrobial resistance or virulence genes.
+Mass screening of contigs for brcuella virulence genes.
 It comes bundled with multiple databases:
 Brucella_VF and VFDB.